JoshuaFlowers/cos-interview/README.md

 This program uses a flask server to authenticate users and search for recent emails.
-It utilized the Authlib library for authorization and account access using OAuth2.0.
+It utilizes the Authlib library for authorization and account access using OAuth2.0.

 To add a new authentication partner, create a new adapter which implements the authorize and search_emails methods, then add it to the list of adapters in the server with the appropriate domain mapping.